johnli25/johnli25.github.io/_pages/about.md

 * Graduated With Honors (May 2023, B.S.)
 * Dean's List (multiple semesters)

-Extracurriculars I do in my free time!
+Extracurriculars I (used to) do in my free time!
 ======
 * [University of Illinois Swim Club](https://illiniswimclub.com)
 * [University of Illinois Triathlon Club](https://illinoistriclub.web.illinois.edu)